Eigenstate/psfgen/docs/_build/html/_sources/all_commands.rst.txt

      -
    * - Clear the structure, topology definitions, and aliases
      - ``psfcontext reset``
-     - No equivalent - delete and make a new Psfgen object
+     - Delete and make a new PsfGen object
    * - Evaluate commands in a given context, returning to the current one when done
      - ``psfcontext eval <context> { <commands> }``
-     - No equivalent - use multiple Psfgen objects
+     - Use multiple PsfGen objects
    * - Get total number of contexts created and destroyed so far
      - ``psfcontext stats``
-     - No equivalent - use multiple Psfgen objects
+     - Use multiple PsfGen objects